- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 Are zygomatic dental implants painful?

-Placing zygomatic dental implants is not any more painful than implants, which only cause mild discomfort.
+Placing zygomatic dental implants is no more painful than implants, which only cause mild discomfort.
 In fact, placing a zygomatic implant will prevent you from needing bone grafting, which would consist of several surgeries.
-If anything, a zygomatic implant will reduce pain and discomfort.
+A zygomatic implant will reduce pain and discomfort.

 What are possible complications after zygoma implant surgery?

-Zygomatic implants enjoy a high success rate - between 97% and 98%.
+Zygomatic implants have a high success rate of 97% to 98%.
 There are possible complications, as there are with traditional implants.
 You could develop sinusitis, which will resolve itself on its own.

-You could also develop paresthesia, which is a tingling or prickling sensation, around the area of the implant placement.
+You could also develop paresthesia, a tingling or prickling sensation, in the area of the implant placement.
 Implants are placed very close to nerves, and if one is disturbed, it could cause paraesthesia.
 Most of the time, this also resolves on its own.

 Lastly, if the maxillary sinus is perforated, you may develop an oro-antral fistula.
 If this occurs, your surgeon may need to perform a simple procedure to close the opening between the oral cavity and maxillary sinus.